Adventure Games for Kids Computer Game Hints Computer Game Cheats Computer Game Walkthroughs

 game design and production are so garishly amateurish that the game never really gets off the ground.

-Quiet Weekend In Capri Review Hints and Walkthrough Buy This Game
+Quiet Weekend In Capri Review Hints Buy This Game (Amazon affiliate link)

 This pioneering 3D puzzle adventure game has not withstood the test of time.
 Although the puzzles are still plentiful and fun, they have nothing to do with

 the environment you're exploring, so they feel extremely artificial.
 The ghost story is thin and inconsistent, and the ending is just plain idiotic.

 The whole game gives you the general feeling of wandering around a house watching random games and puzzles pop up at you